szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 **Component 1180:** Make Ring of Danger Sense defensively better and protect against backstabs

-This component grants the ring:

 - +1 bonus to Armor Class
 - +1 bonus to saves vs. Breath
-- Immunity to backstabs and sneak attacks
+- Immunity to backstabs

-Self-explanatory and ever useful, for any class.
-Anti-chunking for mages.

 **Component 1316:** Make the Mercykiller Ring more useful for rogues that like killing

-This makes the ring also add a +1 damage bonus, +1 THAC0 bonus, and +5% critical hit chances with all weapons, along with the other bonuses, but only to pure, single-classed Thieves (for balance and to encourage commitment).
-The ring can also be equipped by rangers, but only the vanilla benefits will apply.
+Adds a +1 damage and THAC0 bonus, and +5% critical hit chances, along with the other bonuses, but only to single-classed Thieves (for balance and to encourage commitment).
+The ring can also be equipped by rangers.

 **Component 1317:** Make the basic robes and Archmage robes slightly more remarkable

-I do not like that most robes except the most powerful ones are largely unremarkable.
-This is the list of changes:

 - **Knave's Robe**
   - +2 Armor Class against Slashing and Piercing (was +1 against Piercing)